Avaiga/taipy-doc/docs/getting_started/index.md

     Gui(page).run()
 ```

-For the full example with GUI, download:
+For the full example with the user interface code, download:
 <a href="./hello_world.py" download>`hello_world.py`</a>

 TO DO: explain the code above and result below